|Columns||Club News||Dog Food||Side Effects||Dog Shows||Advertise|

 AKC finally admits that, contrary to its Mission Statement, it courts puppy mills because they are more important, of more $$$ value than hobby breeders

 AKC says it needs puppy mills to survive, re-defined them as "high volume breeders" (HVB).
 Why?
 Because puppy mills are of more financial value than “responsible breeders” who breed less, register fewer puppies and produce less income for AKC.

-"Responsible Breeder" is a term first "trademarked" by TheDogPlace.org in 1998 and which was subsequently appropriated by the American Kennel Club, will no longer be used in the NetPlaces Network.
+"Responsible Breeder" is a term first "trademarked" by TheDogPlace.org in 1998.
+The term was subsequently appropriated by the American Kennel Club and will no longer be used in the NetPlaces Network.
 The reason is stunning!
 What was once called a "puppy mill" can today claim the AKC title of responsible breeder and AKC Breeder Of Merit.

 Hobby Breeder is therefore by definition, the opposite of commercial breeders who mass produce puppies "responsibly" or otherwise.
 A hobby breeder studies canine health, genetics, and reproduction and competes in dog shows, obedience, field, or performance events.

 Before AKC betrayed its avowed "core constituency" by stating that commercial breeders were needed to satisfy demand, hobby breeders met 95% of the demand for purebred dogs.

 Before AKC abandoned hobby breeders, people bought from local breeders and owning a "registered" purebred dog was a mark of distinction.

 Now "High Volume Breeders" supply 90% of purebred puppies to prospective pet owners, aided by AKC's "Petland Deal" which opened an international market for purebred pet shop puppies.